 Participants in the Trial Evaluation Program should have demonstrated professional experience in the evaluation and retrofit of existing buildings, and the ability to meet deadlines in a timely fashion.
-Because funding is being provided by the City of Los Angeles, preference will be given to buildings located within city limits, and individuals or firms with business addresses located in the Los Angeles area.

 Scope of Services.
-Individuals or teams selected to participate in this Trial Evaluation Program will be invited to attend a four-hour training session (in the Los Angeles area) on the use of the ATC-78-3 evaluation methodology.
+Individuals or teams selected to participate in this Trial Evaluation Program will be invited to attend a four-hour training session (online webinar) on the use of the ATC-78-3 evaluation methodology.
 Each team will then perform an ATC-78-3 evaluation of the proposed building, using the same site seismic demand used in a prior seismic evaluation (prior evaluation for Collapse Prevention performance is preferred, but Life Safety performance is acceptable).
 A brief Evaluation Report summarizing the evaluation results will then be submitted to ATC.
 The report shall include:

-- a description of the building, including typical plans and elevations; - a brief description of the method of calculation, and a summary of the calculations and key intermediate results; - the final building rating (as defined in the ATC-78-3 methodology); - a professional opinion of the results and a comparison with prior evaluation results; - the level of effort required to implement the ATC-78-3 methodology;
+- a description of the building, including typical plans and elevations; - a brief description of the method of calculation, and a summary of the calculations and key intermediate results; - the final building rating (as defined in the ATC-78-3 methodology); - a professional opinion of the results and a comparison with prior evaluation results; - the level of effort required to implement the ATC-78-3 methodology; - a statement concerning the clarity and usability of the methodology; and

-a statement concerning the clarity and usability of the methodology; and recommendations regarding the potential development of a standardized calculation spreadsheet.
-Following submittal of the Evaluation Report, a four-hour debriefing session will be held (in the Los Angeles area) for the lead engineers who participated in the trial evaluations.
+• recommendations regarding the potential development of a standardized calculation spreadsheet.
+Following submittal of the Evaluation Report, a four-hour debriefing session will be held with the lead engineers who participated in the trial evaluations.

 Subcontract Terms.
 ATC will engage selected engineers or firms in this Trial Evaluation Program through a subcontract agreement that specifies payment of a fixed fee in the amount proposed, contingent upon successful completion of the Evaluation Report for a specified building and attendance at the training session and debriefing meeting.
-The subcontract agreement between ATC and the participating engineers or firms will include requirements specified in the master contract agreement between LADBS and ATC.
-These pass-through requirements include: